Speaking Solidarity

 ‘Speaking Solidarity’ seeks to address this pressing issue by directing teenagers away from the use of spoken language as an instrument of hate and prejudice and towards engaging with language in new, inventive, and positive ways.
 Emerging from research on the importance of oracy in secondary school and university education, this project also draws on ideas of civic engagement, lyric pedagogy, and sound studies from across the University of Sussex.
 It aims to use spoken word poetry, which has its roots in oral tradition and performance, to access spoken language as a site of creative, playful, and thoughtful self-expression.
 This project seeks to give young people the tools to speak with confidence, tolerance, and compassion – with one another and with their wider community.

-The project is currently working closely with poets from the LGBTQIA+ community and local partners in cultural institutions and football clubs, to deliver a series of poetry workshops at these local venues for groups of teenagers in Greater Brighton.
-These workshops have the dual intention of using poetry to hone participants’ listening and speaking skills, whilst also making LGBTQIA+ narratives more accessible to local young people and the community at large.
-The collaborative poetic responses generated from these workshops will form the basis of a sound installation which will be housed at the partner venues where the workshops have taken place and will be installed by September, 2024.
+The project has been working closely with poets from the LGBTQIA+ community and local partners in cultural institutions and football clubs to deliver a series of poetry workshops for groups of teenagers in Greater Brighton at these local venues.
+These workshops have the dual intention of using poetry to hone participants’ listening and speaking skills whilst also making LGBTQIA+ narratives more accessible to local young people and the community at large.

 Project people:

-Dr Katy Mack: Principle Investigator
+Dr Katy Mack: Principal Investigator

 Associated Faculty: